Andrew Wan• McGill University Schulich School of Music

 • New Orford String Quartet Musical Instrument: Violin

 As a soloist, he has appeared in Canada, the United States, China, New Zealand, Cuba, Argentina, Brazil, and Switzerland under conductors such as Maxim Vengerov, Peter Oundjian, Vasily Petrenko, the late James DePreist, and Rafael Payare.
 His live recording of the three Saint-Saëns Violin Concerti with Kent Nagano and the MSO was released by Analekta in the fall of 2015 to wide critical acclaim, garnering a Prix Opus and an ADISQ nomination.
 His next album release with Nagano and the MSO of concerti by Ginastera, Bernstein and Samy Moussa was released in the Fall of 2020 and won the 2021 Juno for Best Classical Recording for Large Ensemble.

 Mr. Wan has concertized extensively throughout the world, appearing in venues such as Carnegie Hall, the Kennedy Center, Taipei’s National Theatre and Paris’ Salle Gaveau in chamber music performances with artists such as the Juilliard Quartet, Daniil Trifonov, Vadim Repin, Emanuel Ax, Gil Shaham, Marc-André Hamelin, Jörg Widmann, Menaham Pressler, and Cho-Liang Lin.
 He serves as guest concertmaster for the Pittsburgh, Houston, Indianapolis, Toronto, National Arts Centre and Vancouver symphonies, and has appeared as artist and faculty at the St. Prex, Seattle, Aspen, La Jolla, Toronto Summer, Morningside Music Bridge, Olympic, and Orford Music Festivals.
 Discography includes releases on the Analekta, Onyx, Bridge, ATMA, and Naxos labels with James Ehnes and the Seattle Chamber Music Society, the Felix award-winning OSM Chamber Soloists ensemble, the Grammy award-winning Metropolis Ensemble, and the Juno award-winning NOSQ.
-He currently is in the midst of recording all of the Beethoven Piano and Violin Sonatas with Charles Richard-Hamelin for Analekta, garnering a Juno nomination, a Prix Opus and a Prix Felix.
+He recently finished his cycle of Beethoven Piano and Violin Sonatas with Charles Richard-Hamelin for Analekta, garnering a Juno nomination, a Prix Opus and a Prix Felix.

 Mr. Wan received his Bachelor of Music, Master of Music and Artist Diploma degrees from the Juilliard School under the tutelage of Masao Kawasaki and Ron Copes.
 In the spring of 2019, he received the Part-Time Teaching Award from the Schulich School of Music at McGill University.